troyerta/recipes/src/04-Hot-Sandwiches/turkey-and-cranberry-quesadillas.md

 - 2 flour tortillas

-- 1/2 to 1 cup shredded Swiss cheese
+- 1/2 to 1 cup shredded Swiss cheese (or brie, if you want it sweeter)

 - 1/2 cup shredded Turkey